tkerr/tkerr/README.md

 ### Hi there 👋
+I am an engineering manager, embedded systems developer and amateur radio enthusiast.

+These repositories contain personal projects mostly in support of my amateur radio hobby.
+Many were designed to solve a specific problem and may not provide general purpose functionality.
+Feel free to use these as a starting point for your project and tailor them to your needs.

+73,
+DE Tom AB3GY
+📫 tomkerrpa@gmail.com

 <!--
 **tkerr/tkerr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.